 In the district-wide financial statements, long-term debt and other long-term obligations are reported as liabilities on the Statement of Net Position.
 Bond premiums and discounts are deferred and amortized over the life of the bonds.
-Bonds payable are reported at the total amount of bonds issued.
+Bonds payable are reported as the total amount of bonds issued.

 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
 Premiums received on debt issuance are reported as other financing sources while discounts on debt issuance are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as expenditures.
+As of June 30, 2024, the District has no outstanding bonds.